Ashwath222/Ather/README.md

 # Ather
-Repo containing the 2048 game for the Ather hiring challenge
+Repo containing the 2048 game for the Ather hiring challenge.